 - Made a conversion from a traditional IRA to a Roth IRA. - The federal basis of the traditional IRA was different from the California basis.

-Use the Roth IRA Worksheet on page 10 to figure the amount that is taxable for California and the adjustment you must enter on Schedule CA (540 or 540NR).
+Use the Roth IRA Worksheet below to figure the amount that is taxable for California and the adjustment you must enter on Schedule CA (540 or 540NR).